mj-z-ali/Processor/README.md

+## [Lambda32](https://github.com/Amjad-H-Ali/Lambda32) : Head over to this repo as it is an extension of the current project.

 # Processor

 This repository presents a functional, but soon-to-be fully-realized model of a 32-bit processor developed entirely from first principles.